letoram/senseye/README.md

 A WORKING STATE.
 PLEASE STICK TO THE 1bab4b9c60ad43302e460a24de14a0ac136bea7f COMMIT FOR WORKING WITH THE ARCAN 0.5.2 VERSION.

-Senseye is a toolsuite for dynamic visual binary analysis and debugging, assist in monitoring, analysing and grasping large data feeds e.g. static files, dynamic streams and live memory.
-It is also powerful as part of a build-test-refine loop when developing parsers and reversing file formats.

-Senseye uses the [Arcan](https://arcan-fe.com) display server for drawing and for IPC, along with the associated [Durden](http://durden.arcan-fe.com) desktop environment for window management and user interface controls.
+Senseye is a set of data providers, parsers that work with the [Arcan](https://arcan-fe.com) display servers IPC subsystem, and as a set of extension script for the [Durden](http://durden.arcan-fe.com) desktop environment/window management scheme.

 It current runs on Linux/BSDs and OSX.
 IRC chat @ #arcan on irc.freenode.net.

 Compiling
 ======

-First make sure that you have a working build of arcan and that it can start durden.
+First make sure that you have a working build of arcan and durden.
 Familiarize yourself with the UI input and window management scheme before moving further.

+On voidlinux, most of this is packaged, you can simply go from the linux console (won't cooperate with Xorg, for that you need to rebuild with an SDL based backend):

+    xbps-install durden
+		durden

+Senseye itself and its support scripts have not yet been included in the same packaging.
+Simply do this:

+    ln -s /path/to/senseye/senseye $HOME/.arcan/appl/durden/tools
+		ln /path/to/senseye/senseye.lua $HOME/.arcan/appl/durden/tools/senseye.lua

+And either restart or activate global/system/reset=yes.
+You can then find the different analysis tools under the target/senseye path, though the set of options and features will vary with the source you are using it on.

+The individual senses should work fine with any other Arcan based window management system though, and the scripts themselves should require little repurposing.

+For other settings, you can wait for the project to mature enough to be packaged in your environment, and be brave and install/build from source.

 The short version for building arcan on a system that has native graphics already is something like:

-The short version for building arcan:

     git clone https://github.com/letoram/arcan.git
     mkdir arcan/build ; cd arcan/external/git; ./clone.sh ; cd ../../build